Anastasiya Kvitko’s Curves Are Out Of Control In Her Latest Update

 Anastasiya Kvitko showed off her incredible curves in her latest Instagram update.

 In the post, Kvitko stood barefoot outside on a deck overlooking the ocean.
-She leaned against a rail with both hands outstretched.
+She leaned against a rail with her arms outstretched.
 With red flowers on both sides of her and clear skies above, it appeared to be a gorgeous day.
-Anastasiya looked just as stunning in a daring one-piece swimsuit.
-The red suit featured a cutout design on the sides — a look that highlighted her tiny waist.
+Anastasiya looked just as stunning as the background, in a daring one-piece swimsuit.
+The red suit featured a cut-out design on the sides — a look that highlighted her tiny waist.
 The suit appeared to be almost too small for Kvitko, whose voluptuous chest almost popped out of the number from the top and sides, giving fans plenty of sideboob and cleavage to see.
-The swimsuit’s high-cut legs drew attention to the model’s curvy hips and world-famous booty.
+The swimsuit’s high-cut legs drew attention to the model’s curvy hips.
 Anastasiya wore her long hair down in loose waves.
-With one knee slightly bent, Kvitko gave the camera a sultry look as the sun filled the sky behind her.
+With one knee slightly bent, Kvitko gave the camera a sultry look as the sunshine filled the sky behind her.

-The model’s 10.1 million followers love the snap, which racked up over 40,000 likes within an hour of going live.
+The model’s 10.1 million followers loved the snap, which racked up over 40,000 likes within an hour of going live.

 “The Queen of Instagram,” one admirer said.